yeslogic/prince-docs/docs/graphics.md

 #### Image Orientation

 Usually images have the correct orientation when included in a document.
-However, it can be important to honor the orientation field in the EXIF data of JPEG and TIFF images, which can be done with the [`image-orientation`](css-props.md#prop-image-orientation) property.
+If the image has an orientation specified in the EXIF metadata of JPEG and TIFF images, this is honored.
+However, there are cases when the image needs to be oriented as encoded, without any additional rotation applied - the default behaviour can be overridden with the [`image-orientation`](css-props.md#prop-image-orientation) property.

-The property applies only to content images (e.g. replaced elements and generated content), not decorative images (such as [`background-image`](css-props.md#prop-background-image)).
+This property applies only to content images (e.g. replaced elements and generated content), not decorative images (such as [`background-image`](css-props.md#prop-background-image)).

 #### Image Size